Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Boost development velocity by adding data to your existing GitHub workflows

 Git revolutionized how we develop software, but the story is quite different when databases are involved.
-Rapid development cycles with databases remain elusive as they continue to stubbornly resist the agile tooling that has become standard in other parts of our tech stack.
+Rapid development cycles that include databases remain elusive as they continue to stubbornly resist the agile tooling that has become standard in other parts of our tech stack.

-To change this, in Neon we propose adopting database branching, including both data and schema.
-Database branches enable instantaneous access to copies of data and schema for developers, who can then modify them without impacting the production database—effectively extending the Git concept of code branching to data.
+To change this, Neon proposes adopting database branching that includes both data and schema.
+Database branches enable instantaneous access to full database copies for developers, who can then modify those copies without impacting the production database — effectively extending the Git concept of code branching to your data.

 Branching data and schema

 The integration of databases within development practices isn’t a new idea.
-Modern teams already use tools to manage schema changes for example, an increasing number of database providers are embracing schema branching.
-But to effectively unblock development workflows involving databases, developers need the ability to not only alter schemas but also isolated data copies across different environments in a similar way that code can be safely modified via branches.
+Modern teams already use tools to manage schema changes, and an increasing number of database providers are embracing schema branching.
+But for development workflows involving databases to be effectively unblocked, developers require the ability to not only modify schemas but also work with and modify isolated copies of data across different environments, similar to how code can be safely modified in Git branches.

 Git enables collaboration and rapid development by maintaining a detailed history of commits.
 Neon mirrors this concept via a custom-built, log-structured storage system, which treats the database as a record of transactions.
 Neon captures a comprehensive history of data snapshots, ensuring that developers can manage and revert changes in data states with the same ease as they do with code versions.

 Traditionally, database deployments are instance-based, with each environment represented as a separate, self-contained instance.
-By shifting our perspective to view these as branch-based, we can align more closely with familiar Git workflows.
-In this model, each environment has a database branch which functions similarly to a code branch, e.g.:
+By shifting our perspective to view these as branch-based deployments, we can align more closely with familiar Git workflows.
+In this model, each environment has a database branch, which functions similarly to a code branch.
+For example:

 • Production database branch: The main branch where the live data resides.